quantumiracle/Benchmark-Efficient-Reinforcement-Learning-with-Demonstrations/DDPGfD/README.md

 # DDPG from Demonstration

+## Description:

+DDPGfD codes are training DDPG to learn from demonstrations, feeding demonstration trajectories into memory.

+## Contents:

 - `env_2obstacle.py`:  reacher env with 2 obstacles in half way of the optimal trajectory from initial position (joint angles: [0.1, 0.1, 0.1]) to final goal, the state space is 8 dim, without target position.
 - `env_2obstacle_10dim.py`: reacher env with 2 obstacles in half way of the optimal trajectory from initial position (joint angles: [0.1, 0.1, 0.1]) to final goal, the state space is 10 dim, with target position.
 - `inverse_kinematics_demon_2obstacle_noise_memory.py`: generate full demonstrations ([state, action ,reward, new_state, done]) to feed in ddpg memory in file `data_memory2.p` with env `env_2obstacle_10dim.py`.